iszczesniak/cpp/deduction/index.md

 ## Note: "no conversion"

-There is something wrong with the "no type conversion" in the above
+There is something wrong with the "no conversion" in the above
 examples: `ParameterType` is **`const int &`** (or **`int &`**), while expression `1` is of type **`int`**!
 Aren't they supposed to be the same?
 No: function parameter type `ParameterType` and the type of